TEAM BOTSWANA

 PRESIDENT'S MESSAGE

-The Botswana National Olympic Committee (BNOC) exists to promote, develop, and protect the Olympic Movement in Botswana.
-Central to our mandate is the advancement of high-performance sport through the provision of strategic leadership, governance, and administrative and technical support to National Sport Associations.
+The Botswana National Olympic Committee (BNOC) exists to promote, develop, and protect the Olympic Movement in Botswana, serving as the proud custodian of Olympism and Commonwealth Sport within our nation.
+At the heart of our mandate is the advancement of high-performance sport through strategic leadership, sound governance, and the provision of administrative and technical support to National Sport Associations.

 CONTACT US